Components and Assembly

 However if the lighting switch is turned to at least side lights prior to fitting the battery the spike of power/surge hitting the ECU will be reduced which should prevent this problem in the first place.

-I have not investigated this repair further but I suspect Mercedes-Bens Workshops would want your car for at least an hour, which would with Vat cost approx £100+ parts Plus they would want to put it on the diagnostics test prior to and following repair which for a short test would cost approx £50.00 plus Vat.
+I have not investigated this repair further but I suspect Mercedes-Bens Workshops would want your car for at least a couple of hours, which would with Vat cost approx £220 + parts +Parts, And they would want to put it on the diagnostics test prior to and following repair which for a short test would cost approx £60.00 plus Vat.

 But please remember there are items that while doing this job you need to pay particular attention to.
 Correct torques for the steering wheel screw being just one, precise re-assembly of the steering wheel and components, clock spring etc, fail to get any of this 100% and you could finish up with more problems than you started and with and a large bill for putting it right by the garage.
 So please think about this before pulling your car apart.